ternjs/tern_for_sublime/README.md

 than the default one, you need to edit your user settings:
 `Preferences -> Settings-User`
 insert: `"tern_command": ["/path/to/your/tern"]`

-On Linux a symlink can usually be found in `/usr/bin/tern`
+On Linux a symlink to tern can usually be found in `/usr/bin/tern`

 You should be all set now.